 Well, thanks to the technology of today; next meeting, Joe from Craigslist house, 8:00 P.M.
 Don’t be late.

 So, why even bother looking for a like-minded tribe though?
 Why am I even bringing this up?
 If you’re a loner, you’re probably telling me to piss off right now.
 Well, guy, telling me to piss off, the reason that I’m bringing this up is because this is what humans are designed for.
 Contrary to what some of you may think––myself included should I have read this a few years ago (again, we’ll get into this later)––we’re not better off alone.
 We’re literally designed to communicate, touch, fuck, play, and interact with one another.
 We’re mammals; proof is in the pudding that we need one another to help make it through this crazy ride.
 We’re going to continue to take a closer look in this next section.

 Tribalism at its Finest

-Sebastian Junger, my dude, devoured the whole area of tribalism in his book Tribe.
-This section is going to be a tribute to that book as well as pulling out, what I believe, to be vital information about the importance of community, and the lack of that we’re starting to see here in 2018 and why that may be a problem.
+Sebastian Junger, my dude, devoured the whole area of tribalism in his book (wait for it) Tribe.
+This section is going to be a tribute to that book, as well as pulling out, what I believe, to be vital information about the importance of community, and the lack of, that we’re starting to see here in 2018 and why that may be a problem.

 Why is it whenever there’s a war going on or natural disasters—times where humans are forced to work alongside one another––there’s a number of positive benefits.
 We see a drop-in suicide rates, depression goes down, murder rates also go down, and psychiatric disturbances drop immediately.
 Across the board, mental health improves.
 You even find people wishing that they were back in war or struggling through the devastating aftermath that natural disasters are well known for.